 The larger the fire extinguisher, the more discharge you get.
 The 2-litre AFFF extinguisher gives around 10 seconds, while the 6-litre offers 20 seconds

-Fire extinguishers come in various types to tackle different kinds of fire.
+The best fire extinguisher for a campervan will be an important buy to get right.
+They come in various types to tackle different kinds of fire.
 Ideally, you would pack one to deal with each and every possible type of fire, but in the real world, most motorhome extinguishers are designed to manage the range of different materials that are commonly found inside your van.

 Again, ideally, you’d want a fire extinguisher to tackle all of the classifications shown in the table, together with electrical fires; but no one extinguisher can do that, so you’re best using a combination of a fire blanket and at least one extinguisher.